SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/managed-availability/configure-overrides.md

 > [!NOTE]
 > When you create an override, it doesn't take effect immediately.
 The Microsoft Exchange Health Management service checks for configuration changes every 10 minutes and loads any detected configuration changes.
 If you don't want to wait, you can restart the service.

+To learn more about managed availability, see [Managed availability](managed-availability.md).
 For additional management tasks related to managed availability, see [Manage health sets and server health](health-sets.md).

 ## What do you need to know before you begin?

 - Estimated time to complete each procedure: 5 minutes

+- The procedures in this topic require the Exchange Management Shell.
+To open the Exchange Management Shell, see [Open the Exchange Management Shell](http://technet.microsoft.com/library/63976059-25f8-4b4f-b597-633e78b803c0.aspx).

 - You can only use PowerShell to perform this procedure.
 To learn how to open the Exchange Management Shell in your on-premises Exchange organization, see **Open the Exchange Management Shell**.